Canada's Continental Action

 Canada's economy is integrated with the United States' to the point where it makes no sense to proceed without aligning a range of principles, policies, regulations and standards.

-In November 2012, proposed regulations limiting emissions from passenger vehicles and light trucks model years 2017 and beyond were released, building on the final regulations for model years 2011-2016.
+In 2014, final regulations limiting emissions from cars and light trucks model years 2017 and beyond were released, building on the final regulations already in place for model years 2011-2016.
 As a result of the regulations, it is projected that the average greenhouse gas emissions from 2025 vehicles will be reduced by about 50% from those sold in 2008.

 Canada and the United States have established the Clean Energy Dialogue, which is enhancing joint collaboration on the development of clean energy science and technologies to reduce greenhouse gases and combat climate change.